VedantJ28/Expenzo/Readme.md

     npm start

 ## Usage
-Once both the frontend and backend servers are running, you can start using BudgetBuddy by navigating to the frontend URL provided by Vite.
+Once both the frontend and backend servers are running, you can start using Expenzo by navigating to the frontend URL provided by Vite.
 You can then begin adding your income and expenses, and view your budget insights.

-# Happy budgeting with BudgetBuddy!
+# Happy budgeting with Expenzo!